 Safe & Ethical Equipment

 There are many sources of yoga and fitness equipment available, ranging from cheap plastic mats all the way up to personalised mats with your own designs printed on them in myriad materials.
 Some are obviously more sustainable, ethical or better for your health than others, and it’s worth doing your research or going to a supplier you trust.
-You don’t want to be breathing in all sorts of toxic plastics and harsh chemical dyes, so if you’re using one of those cheap plastic mats or a synthetic dyed blanket and you’ve decided yoga is something you are committed to, consider investing in a healthier option.
-Your body will feel even better after a yoga session, and the earth will thank you for not contributing to the plastic problem.
+You don’t want to be breathing in all sorts of chemical byproducts, so if you’re using one of those cheap plastic mats or a synthetic dyed blanket and you’ve decided yoga is something you are committed to, consider investing in a healthier option.
+Your body will feel even better after a yoga session, and the Earth will thank you for choosing sustainable materials.

 All of these points boil down to one thing: they make yoga more accessible to you.
 If you are sick with a cold, you can stay home from class and still practice in a special space, or if you feel fine but there’s a flu going around, you know you’ll be pretty safe if you still go to class.
 If you are travelling, you can take your yoga with you.
 Your practice will be safer if you have some key props and know how to use them.
 You have a private, portable yoga space calling to you all the time.
 And you know what each item is made of, so you know the organic cotton blanket is waiting to hug you in relaxation and your mat isn’t releasing any unpleasant or potentially toxic particles.